mkelley/grains2/docs/index.rst

 The concepts are primarily based on the Hanner-Harker dust model for comets (Harker et al. 2002, 2007).
 However, support for cometary crystalline silicates is incomplete.

+grains2 is primarily Mie-based.
+Bohren and Huffman Mie code is from Bruce Draine https://www.astro.princeton.edu/~draine/scattering.html  See source code for improvements on the original BH code.

 Refractory dust
 ---------------